-- (TBC) All accepted and presented papers will be published by ACM and made available through ACM Digital Library.
+- All accepted and presented papers will be published by ACM and made available through ACM Digital Library (CONFIRMED).

 - PervasiveHealth proceedings are indexed in leading indexing services, including EI Elsevier Engineering Index, Thomson Scientific ISI Proceedings, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL)

 A thorough reviewing process will ensure that authors receive high-quality feedback on their submissions.
 Submissions must be anonymized.
 Each paper will be double-blind, peer-reviewed by members of the Pervasive Health 2019 program committee with additional expert reviewers drawn from relevant research domains.
 Submissions will be evaluated based on their originality, significance of the contribution to the field, technical correctness, appropriateness of length for the paper’s scope, and presentation.
 The paper should make explicit how the work offers unique and substantial contribution beyond what has already been published or submitted.
 Authors will be invited to submit their camera-ready papers in ACM format, to be published in ACM Digital Library.